chrisekelley/coconut-sample/README.md

 Anything else?
 ----------------

-Look at index.html - many of the coconut-related .js files have been minimised and consolidated into app/coconut_formy.js.
+* Look at index.html - many of the coconut-related .js files have been minimised and consolidated into app/coconut_formy.js.
+* Check out the ICTedge.org page on [Coconut](http://ictedge.org/coconut) for information about other Coconut-based projects.

 Examples
 --------